annotation/text-fabric/docs/Api/General.md

     ???+ info "Description"
         Exports the complete TF dataset into single MQL database.

+    ??? info "dirName, dbName"
+        The exported file will be written to `dirName/dbName.mql`.
+If `dirName` starts with `~`, the `~` will be expanded to your home directory.
+Likewise, `..` will be expanded to the parent of the current directory, and `.` to the current directory, both only at the start of `dirName`.

+    ??? explanation "Correspondence TF and MQL"
         The resulting MQL database has the following properties with respect to the Text-Fabric dataset it comes from: